hlovatt/Concurrency-Utilities/README.md

 Note how the arguments to `ForEachProducer` and `ReduceFutureSubscriber` mimic those to similarly named methods in Swifts `Sequence` protocol, how `Subscriber`'s `~~>` is evocative of the process that is occurring, and how `Future`'s `~~>?` looks natural and controls execution and error reporting.

 `helloWorldPublisher ~~> helloWorldSubscriber` runs asynchronously and `~~>? helloWorldResult` waits for the result (`helloWorldResult` is both a `Future` and a `Subscriber`). `Publisher`s produce items in the background via Grand Central Dispartch (GCD) queues and the items are passed to and processed by subsequent stages in the thread processing the queued production task.
-The production of items per task is specified by the *subscribers* `bufferSize` argument, since it is the subscriber that requests items to be produced.
+The production of items per task is specified by the *subscribers* `requestSize` argument, since it is the subscriber that requests items to be produced.
 The queue that a producer is to use can be specified when constructing the producer.

 ### Processors
 Typically you would have intermediate stages in a calculation, `Processor`s that take an input and produce an output (these are similar to `Sequence`'s `map` and `filter` methods).
 The Monte Carlo method of approximating Pi estimates the ratio of the area of a square to the area of an arc.
 Consider a square piece of paper 1 by 1, i.e. both x and y ordinates run from 0 to 1,  with an arc drawn with centre at (0, 0) from (0, 1) to (1, 0), i.e. it has a radius of 1.
 If darts are randomly thrown at the paper then approximately the ratio of arc area / square area is the number of darts inside arc / total number of darts.
 From which Pi can be approximated as 4 times the area ratio.
 Using the Reactive Collection Library this is: